Guide to paying for community college

 - No origination fee or prepayment penaltyfootnote 1

-- Know what you need: How much will a year of community college cost?
-Most schools will list their “cost of attendance,” which includes tuition, room and board (if you’re living on campus), books, and fees.
+- Know what you need: How much will each year of community college cost?
+Research the cost of attendance for the schools you’re interested in to see how much tuition, room and board (if you’re living on campus), supplies, and fees may cost.
 Once you know this, you’ll have a starting amount of how much money you’ll need.